We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Enable Dictation Language

 You can only use the Apple Keyboard speech-to-text feature for languages that are added under the Keyboard settings.
-It won’t work in case you use it for any other language that’s not added or enabled under the keyboard settings.
+It won’t work if you use it for any other language that’s not added or enabled.
 As such, you need to first add the dictation language you want to speak and then enable it as follows:

 • Launch the Settings app.
-Open General and tap Keyboard.
+Open General and go to Keyboard.

 add new keyboard